Jill Duggar And Derick Dillard Lose $350 Photo Contest On Easter Sunday, But Still Score A Little Cash

 Jill Duggar and Derick Dillard’s controversial entry in a $350 photo contest didn’t win.
-On Easter Sunday, which also fell on April Fools’ Day this year, the Tuttle Twins Facebook page announced the winner of a promotional photo contest for the children’s book series.
+On Easter Sunday, which also fell on April Fool’s Day this year, the Tuttle Twins Facebook page announced the winner of a promotional photo contest for the children’s book series.
 The family that walked away with the cash prize didn’t have a famous last name and hundreds of thousands of social media followers, but they did benefit from a campaign against Jill and Derick.

 The Tuttle Twins book series recently got a big publicity boost from Jill Duggar and Derick Dillard.
 As reported by Romper, the couple has been promoting the children’s books on their multiple social media pages.
 Their endorsement of the series prompted a debate about the books’ subject matter, with some deeming them inappropriate for children.
 According to PopCulture, critics have complained that they have a strong political slant and paint the less fortunate in a bad light.
 However, these issues with the books’ content were soon overshadowed by Jill and Derick’s decision to enter the Tuttle Twins photo contest.

 For the contest, parents were encouraged to post Facebook photos of their kids posing with Tuttle Twins books.
 The winner was determined by the number of likes and shares the photos received.
 Jill Duggar and Derick Dillard were slammed for trying to use their fame to win the $350 prize promised to the family with the most popular picture.
-Many thought that the former Counting On stars’ fan following would help them easily emerge victorious, and they saw this as an unfair advantage.
+Many thought that the former Counting On stars’ fan following would help them easily emerge victoriously, and they saw this as an unfair advantage.
 However, a photo of a child dressed up like a beekeeper ultimately won the top $350 prize.
 The winner was announced on Sunday.

 The contest lasted for a few weeks, and Jill Duggar and Derick Dillard were winning for a time.
 However, many of their critics decided to rally behind the beekeeper photo, and it began pulling ahead.
 On Thursday, Derick made one final push to score votes for his family’s entry by begging his Instagram followers to like and share the snapshot of Jill cutting Israel’s hair.
 However, his efforts proved fruitless.
 The winner had over 1,000 likes and 350 shares, while the Dillard family’s snapshot scored just under 900 likes and 210 shares.